sarveshsn/Bioscience-Research-Neuron-Groups/README.md

 ## Introduction

-This project explores the analysis and comparison of neuron groups using data programming with Python.
-The dataset consists of morphological measurements for different neuron groups, and we aim to investigate various aspects such as data exploration, statistical analysis, predictive modeling, and clustering.
+This project explores the analysis and comparison of neuron groups using Python.
+The dataset consists of morphological measurements for different neuron groups, and we aim to investigate various aspects with help of  data exploration, statistical analysis, predictive modeling, and clustering.

 ## Getting Started